The Record (North Jersey): Format and style

 The paper's approach to coverage has been described as "read[ing] like a magazine".
 Rather than a focus on breaking news on its front page, it features "The Patch," a thematic topic or investigative report.

 Iconic September 11 photograph at World Trade Center

-In the aftermath of the September 11, 2001 terrorist attacks on the World Trade Center in New York City, a photographer for The Record, Thomas E. Franklin, took a photograph of three firefighters raising an American flag over the rubble of what had been the World Trade Center.
+Following the September 11 attacks on the World Trade Center in New York City, a photographer for The Record, Thomas E. Franklin, took a photograph of three firefighters raising an American flag over the rubble of what had been the World Trade Center.
 This became an iconic photo known as Raising the Flag at Ground Zero.
 A follow-up story by Jeannine Clegg, a reporter for The Record, about the flag raising efforts by the firemen that led to the photo appeared in the newspaper on September 14, 2011.
 The Record owns the rights to the photograph, but has licensed it in exchange for donations to September 11 causes, as long as the photo is used in a "dignified and proper manner" for non-commercial purposes.